 - Other Oracle Cloud services (for example, triggered by an event in the Events service) or from external services.

-When a function is invoked for the first time, Oracle Functions first verifies the request with the IAM service.
-Assuming the request passes authentication and authorization checks, Oracle Functions then passes the request to the Fn Server, which uses the function definition to:
+When a function is invoked for the first time, OCI Functions first verifies the request with the IAM service.
+Assuming the request passes authentication and authorization checks, OCI Functions then passes the request to the Fn Server, which uses the function definition to:

 - identify the Docker image of the function to pull from the Docker registry

 - execute the function by running the function's image as a container on an instance in a subnet associated with the application to which the function belongs